aligokberkuguz/UguztechOpenSourceApis/README.md

 This separation means the `-core` module of any API can be reused as a plain Java library (e.g. embedded in another app) without pulling in Javalin at all.

+## Data Storage

+Short URLs are stored **in memory only** — there is no database and no file persistence:

+- Storage is a `ConcurrentHashMap` under the hood (`InMemoryUrlStore`), safe for concurrent access from multiple request threads.
+- All shortened URLs are lost when the application restarts.
+- Entries past their `ttlMinutes` are actively purged by a background scheduler that runs once a minute, so memory doesn't grow unbounded from stale, expired entries.

+This is intentional for a lightweight helper API.
+If you need durable storage, implement the `UrlStore` interface with a persistent backend (e.g. Redis, Postgres) and wire it into `Main.java` in place of `InMemoryUrlStore` — the rest of the application doesn't need to change.

 ## Getting Started (local development)

+**Prerequisites:** JDK 21, Maven 3.9+.

 Day-to-day development is **not** meant to happen inside Docker — it's meant to be as simple as running a `main` method from your IDE.